jbeaven/sap-api-docs/m-files.md

     gvs_msg  type /blck/mfi_string.

 *** create variables for input and output as needed
-*   when the result of the call is HTTP200 we expect type /BLCK/MFI_STATUSRESPONSE data gr_http200 type /BLCK/MFI_STATUSRESPONSE.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/MFI_STATUSRESPONSE data gr_http200 type /BLCK/MFI_STATUSRESPONSE.
-*   when the result of the call is HTTPother we expect type /BLCK/MFI_WEBSERVICEERRO data gr_httpother type /BLCK/MFI_WEBSERVICEERRO.
+*   when the result of the call is HTTP Code: other we expect type /BLCK/MFI_WEBSERVICEERRO data gr_httpother type /BLCK/MFI_WEBSERVICEERRO.